-When it comes to learning magic, there are a plethora of different ways to learn, all with different advantages and disadvantages.
-In this modern day and age though, I find a combination of all of the following gets me the best results.
+When it comes to learning magic, there are a plethora of different ways to learn, all with various advantages and disadvantages.
+In the modern-day and age that we live in, though, I find a combination of all of the following gets me the best results.

-Magic books are almost a cliche at this point in time.
-Coming across as an outdated method of learning with the advent of more modern methods that certainly provide a host of advantages.
-Books however trump the other formats simply because of the absurd amount of information that is contained within each one, particularly if it is one of the great classic magic books such as:
+Magic books are almost a cliche at this point.
+Coming across as an outdated method of learning with the advent of more modern approaches that certainly provide a host of advantages.
+Books, however, trump the other formats simply because of the absurd amount of information that is contained within each one, particularly if it is one of the great classic magic books such as:

 The Royal Road to Card Magic by Frederick Braue and Jean Hugard

 Modern Coin Magic by J.B.
 Bobo

 There are many others of course, but these books alone contain some of the best material out there for new and old magicians alike.
 The significant disadvantage of books though is of course that the images are static and often, especially with certain classic books, the use of drawings, or less than high-quality photos, to convey complicated handling results in nothing but confusion for the student.